jberkowitz89/SharpestMindsProject/README.md

 To begin the data collection process, we start by scraping NintendoLife's forums for usernames.
 The forums contain thousands of posts from different users:
 ![](images/nintendolife_forum2.png)

-Once users are collected, we scrape games and ratings from each user's page.
+Once users are collected, I scrape games and ratings from each user's page.
 An example of a user page is shown here:

 ![](images/nintendolife_user.png)
-This scraping process provides us with a robust dataset of users, games and ratings, which we can use to train our recommender system model.
-We also collect metadata about each game, including the game's genre, price, developer and release date.
+This scraping process provides us with a robust dataset of users, games and ratings, which I use to train our recommender system model.
+I also collect metadata about each game, including the game's genre, price, developer and release date.
 Game metadata may be used in a future implementation of the recommender system model that includes features about our content (in this case, games).

 All that is necessary to begin the scraping process is a list of thread names from NintendoLife.com.
 These can be changed within our configuration and need to be set at the beginning of our recommendation process.